codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 dropdown list: Finding the list using its `id`; Then `appending` the new item as the last item of the list.

-So, we've known how to `edit` existed items; how to `add` new items; and maybe you also want to know how to `delete` existed items.
+So, we've known how to `edit` an item; how to `add` a new item; and maybe you also want to know how to `delete` an items.
 To do so, you firstly need to find the element that we want to remove; Then call the function `removeChild` of the dropdown list object.
 It's simple, isn't it?
 So, try it yourself. :D

 References: